mholtkamp/octave/Documentation/Lua/Nodes/Widgets/Widget.md

  - `boolean dirty` Is widget dirty
 ---
 ### ContainsMouse
+Check if the mouse is contained within the area of the widget (inside the Rect).
+The mouse will not be considered inside the Rect if it is outside the scissor bounds.

+Sig: `contained = Widget:ContainsMouse()`
+ - Ret: `boolean contained` Widget contains mouse
 ---
 ### ContainsPoint
+Check if a point is within the area of the widget (inside the Rect).
+Clamps within the scissor bounds if scissor is enabled.

+Sig: `contained = Widget:ContainsPoint(x,y)`
+ - Arg: `number x` X screen position in pixels
+ - Arg: `number y` Y screen position in pixels
+ - Ret: `boolean contained` Widget contains point
 ---
 ### SetRotation
+Set the widget rotation in degrees.

+Sig: `Widget:SetRotation(rotation)`
+ - Arg: `number rotation` Rotation in degrees
 ---
 ### GetRotation
+Get the widget rotation in degrees.

+Sig: `rotation = Widget:GetRotation()`
+ - Ret: `number rotation` Rotation in degrees
 ---
 ### SetPivot
+Set the widget's pivot point which it will rotate around.
+A pivot of <0,0> is the top left corner. <0.5, 0.5> would be in the middle. <1, 1> would be the bottom right.

+Sig: `Widget:SetPivot(x, y)`
+ - Arg: `number x` X pivot (should likely be between 0 and 1)
+ - Arg: `number y` Y pivot (should likely be between 0 and 1)
 ---
 ### GetPivot
+Get the widget's pivot point which it will rotate around.
+A pivot of <0,0> is the top left corner. <0.5, 0.5> would be in the middle. <1, 1> would be the bottom right.

+Sig: `pivot = Widget:GetPivot()`
+ - Ret: `Vector pivot` The pivot point (as a ratio in the range 0 to 1)
 ---
 ### SetScale
+Set the widget's scale.

+A single Vector argument can be used instead of the two number arguments.

+Sig: `Widget:SetScale(x, y)`
+ - Arg: `number x` X scale
+ - Arg: `number y` Y scale
 ---
 ### GetScale
+Get the widget's scale.

+Sig: `scale = Widget:GetScale()`
+ - Ret: `Vector scale` Widget scale
 ---
 ### IsScissorEnabled
+Check if the scissor is enabled.
+When the scissor is enabled, child widgets will be clipped to stay within the bounds of this widget.

+Sig: `scissor = Widget:IsScissorEnabled()`
+ - Ret: `boolean scissor` Whether scissor is enabled
 ---
 ### EnableScissor
+Set whether to enable the scissor.
+When the scissor is enabled, child widgets will be clipped to stay within the bounds of this widget.

+Sig: `Widget:EnableScissor(scissor)`
+ - Arg: `boolean scissor` Whether to enable scissor
 ---
 ### SetOpacity
+Set the widget's opacity as an integer between 0 and 255.
+When rendered, a widget's opacity is compounded with its parent opacity.

+Sig: `Widget:SetOpacity(opacity)`
+ - Arg: `integer opacity` Widget opacity (0 to 255)
 ---
 ### SetOpacityFloat
+Set the widget's opacity as a floating point number between 0 and 1.
+When rendered, a widget's opacity is compounded with its parent opacity.

+Sig: `Widget:SetOpacityFloat(opacity)`
+ - Arg: `number opacity` Widget opacity (0 to 1)
 ---
 ### GetOpacity
+Get the widget's opacity as an integer between 0 and 255.
+When rendered, a widget's opacity is compounded with its parent opacity.

+Sig: `opacity = Widget:GetOpacity()`
+ - Ret: `integer opacity` Widget opacity (0 to 255)
 ---
 ### GetOpacityFloat
+Get the widget's opacity as a floating point number between 0 and 1.
+When rendered, a widget's opacity is compounded with its parent opacity.

+Sig: `opacity = Widget:GetOpacityFloat()`
+ - Ret: `number opacity` Widget opacity (0 to 1)
 ---